Feel Bad Feels

 Learning from Nature’s Resilience #

-Nature provides an interesting perspective.
 When wild animals face injury or illness, they must either heal or succumb—there’s no emergency response system for a deer with a broken leg.
-While I’m certainly not suggesting we abandon modern healthcare, this example highlights how insulation from all hardship might be at odds with developing natural resilience.
+I’m not suggesting we abandon modern healthcare.
+I am saying that when every form of hardship gets buffered away, we lose some ability to deal with it.

 Consider immunity to common illnesses: exposure helps develop resistance.
 This principle underlies vaccination—controlled exposure builds immunity without severe illness.
 The hygiene hypothesis suggests that our increasingly sterile environments might actually contribute to rising allergy and autoimmune disease rates.
 Research published in the New England Journal of Medicine indicates that children raised on farms with regular exposure to diverse microorganisms have approximately 30% lower rates of allergies and asthma.1 Perhaps this principle extends beyond just physical health.